Search waiting | Matsusada Precision

 What is electric shock (electrical injury)?

-Electric shock (electrical injury) occurs when an electric current flows through the human body, causing injury or a physiological reaction.
-Even the static electricity you feel when touching a doorknob in winter or taking off clothes is a mild form of electric shock.
-Some creatures, like the electric eel, electric catfish, and the electric ray (Torpediniformes), even generate electricity for hunting or defense.
+Electric shock occurs when an electric current flows through the human body, causing physiological reactions ranging from a mild tingling sensation to serious injury.
+Even the static electricity felt when touching a doorknob is a mild form of electric shock.
+In nature, creatures such as electric eels and electric rays generate electricity for hunting or defense.

-An electric shock occurs when a person touches an energized wire or device, allowing electricity to flow through the body to the ground, or when touching two wires at different potentials simultaneously.
-With static electricity, clothing can build up a charg as the body moves.
-This charge then discharges (flows) from the fingertips through the object to the ground when the person tries to touch an object that conducts electricity, such as a doorknob.
+An electric shock typically happens when a person touches an energized wire or device, creating a path for current to flow to the ground, or by touching two wires at different potentials simultaneously.
+Static electricity builds up a charge on clothing or the body due to friction.
+This charge discharges when touching a conductive object, such as a metal doorknob.

 Although workplace accidents involving electric shock are relatively infrequent, the risk of a fatal outcome is significant.